 Drinking the herbal infusion in moderation is key.
 Though no quantitative studies have been done on the upper limit for consumption of rose tea, it is better to drink no more than 5 cups of this brew.
 Taking it in excess may cause certain side effects.

 As per anecdotal evidence, consuming rose tea in excess could cause nausea or diarrhea.
 However, rose extracts are usually harmless.
 The FDA recognizes them as safe (18).
 But if you are sensitive to certain foods, it is best to talk to your doctor before consuming rose tea.

 Infographic: 5 Interesting Health Benefits Of Rose Tea

-Rose tea is an excellent replacement for regular tea.
+Rose tea is an excellent natural replacement for regular tea.
 It is packed with antioxidants and has antibacterial, anti-inflammatory, and analgesic properties.
 The benefits of rose tea include better digestion, relief from constipation, and improved hair growth.
-It may also help manage diabetes, aid in weight loss, and relieve anxiety, pain, and menstrual cramps.
+It may also help manage diabetes, aid in weight loss, improve the immune system, and relieve anxiety, pain, and menstrual cramps.
 You can make rose tea with fresh or dried petals.
 Nevertheless, excessive consumption may cause allergies, nausea, or diarrhea in a few.
 Moderate intake is advised.